jtoy7/EJA_transcriptomics_scripts/03_annotation_of_merged_transcriptome_assembly.md

-and once it completes, it will provide you with the following files:
+and once it completes, it will provide you with the following files (databases downloaded April 25, 2020):

     Trinotate.sqlite
     uniprot_sprot.pep